-Designed to not only transport vehicular traffic through the city, but also to act as the gateway for residents, employees, and visitors.
-A scenic arterial comprises four to six lanes, two bike lanes, two detached sidewalks, and a raised landscaped median.
-The roadway uses landscaped medians and tracts with adjacent building/landscape setbacks to create an inviting environment.
+Designed to not only transport vehicular traffic through the City, but also to act as the City Center loop gateway for residents, employees, and visitors.
+A scenic arterial is comprised of four to six lanes, two bike lanes, two detached sidewalks and a raised landscaped median.
+The roadway uses landscaped medians and tracts with adjacent building/ landscape setbacks to create an inviting environment.
 Estrella Parkway is an example of a Scenic Arterial.